 Field-hunting tip

-Look in oxidized zones of zinc deposits country — that is the host setting where adamite typically forms.
+Look in oxidized zones of zinc deposits country, the host setting where adamite typically forms.
 If you start seeing smithsonite, hemimorphite, limonite in float, you are in the right ground.
 Field specimens usually show a bladed, drusy, botryoidal, radial clusters habit, so train your eye for that shape before scanning the outcrop.